Uzawa's theorem

-Uzawa's theorem, also known as the steady state growth theorem, is a theorem in economic growth theory concerning the form that technological change can take in the Solow–Swan and Ramsey–Cass–Koopmans growth models.
-It was first proved by Japanese economist Hirofumi Uzawa.
+Uzawa's theorem, also known as the steady-state growth theorem, is a theorem in economic growth that identifies the necessary functional form of technological change for achieving a balanced growth path in the Solow–Swan and Ramsey–Cass–Koopmans growth models.
+It was proved by Japanese economist Hirofumi Uzawa in 1961.

-One general version of the theorem consists of two parts.
-The first states that, under the normal assumptions of the Solow and Neoclassical models, if (after some time T) capital, investment, consumption, and output are increasing at constant exponential rates, these rates must be equivalent.
-Building on this result, the second part asserts that, within such a balanced growth path, the production function, $Y = \tilde{F}(\tilde{A},K,L)$ (where $A$ is technology, $K$ is capital, and $L$ is labor), can be rewritten such that technological change affects output solely as a scalar on labor (i.e. $Y = F(K,AL)$) a property known as labor-augmenting or Harrod-neutral technological change.
+A general version of the theorem consists of two parts.
+The first states that, under the normal assumptions of the Solow-Swan and Ramsey models, if capital, investment, consumption, and output are increasing at constant exponential rates, these rates must be equivalent.
+The second part asserts that, within such a balanced growth path, the production function, $Y = \tilde{F}(\tilde{A},K,L)$ (where $A$ is technology, $K$ is capital, and $L$ is labor), can be rewritten such that technological change affects output solely as a scalar on labor (i.e. $Y = F(K,AL)$) a property known as labor-augmenting or Harrod-neutral technological change.

-Uzawa's theorem demonstrates a significant limitation of the commonly used Neoclassical and Solow models.
+Uzawa's theorem demonstrates a limitation of the Solow-Swan and Ramsey models.
 Imposing the assumption of balanced growth within such models requires that technological change be labor-augmenting.
-By contraposition, any production function for which it is not possible to represent the effect of technology as a scalar on labor cannot produce a balanced growth path.
+Conversely, a production function that cannot represent the effect of technology as a scalar augmentation of labor cannot produce a balanced growth path.

 Statement

-Throughout this page, a dot over a variable will denote its derivative with respect to time (i.e. $\dot{X}(t)\equiv {dX(t) \over dt}$).
+Throughout this page, a dot over a variable will denote its derivative concerning time (i.e. $\dot{X}(t)\equiv {dX(t) \over dt}$).
 Also, the growth rate of a variable $X(t)$ will be denoted $g_X\equiv \frac{\dot{X}(t)}{X(t)}$.